krishnanlab/PyGenePlexus/README.md

 The input is the file path to the list of input genes (hard coded now, probably need to change, see below)

 ### Run the model
-`python geneplexus.py --task run_model --net_type BioGRID --features Embedding --GSC GO --CV doCV`
+`python geneplexus.py --task run_model --net_type BioGRID --features Embedding --GSC GO --CV doCV --mg 1000`

 Some thoughts and questions